gwiersma/podExec/README.md

 nano ~/.kube/config #add the content to connnect to youre k8s cluster
 ```

-Add podExec.sh to /usr/bin/
+Add podExec to /usr/bin/
 dont forget to chmod +x

-Then run podExec.sh
+Then run podExec

 Example:
 ```